MODEL POLICY FOR A SMOKEFREE COLLEGE/UNIVERSITY

 In further recognition of the incompatibility of ____________________ [Name of College/University]’s educational mission and the promotion of tobacco products:

 No tobacco-related advertising or sponsorship shall be permitted on ____________________ [college or university] property, at ____________________ [college or university]-sponsored events, or in publications produced by the ____________________ [college or university], with the exception of advertising in a newspaper or magazine that is not produced by the ____________________ [college or university] and which is lawfully sold, bought, or distributed on ____________________ [college or university] property.
 For the purposes of this policy, “tobacco related” applies to the use of a tobacco brand or corporate name, trademark, logo, symbol, or motto, selling message, recognizable pattern or colors, or any other indicia of product identical to or similar to, or identifiable with, those used for any brand of tobacco products or company which manufactures tobacco products, or smoking products.

 Smoking products shall not be sold or distributed as samples on university grounds, either in vending machines, the student union, or any area on campus.

 Section 5.
 Dissemination of Policy; Signage

 Copies of this policy shall be distributed to all faculty and staff and shall be included with information given to all admitted students.
 Information about the policy and how to comply with it shall also be posted on the ____________________ [Name of College/University] website.
-Announcements concerning the policy and any changes to it shall be printed in campus newspapers and posted on the ____________________ [Name of College/University] website to insure that everyone fully understands the policy.
+Announcements concerning the policy and any changes to it shall be printed in campus newspapers and posted on the ____________________ [Name of College/University] website to ensure that everyone fully understands the policy.
 No Smoking signs shall be posted at all points of entry to the ____________________ [college or university] campus and at all ____________________ [college or university] building entrances.
 No ashtrays shall be provided at any location on campus.

 Section 6.
 Transition Period.